 It is imperative that Clean Rivers Program data be maintained and managed in a manner consistent with the development and use of the data.
 To ensure scientifically valid results, ANRA CRP data, will be subjected to a rigorous data management process.
-Documented quality assurance and quality control checks/procedures will be applied to all data collected by ANRA and analyzed by the ANRA laboratory, Ana-Lab, and/or LCRA ELS.
+Documented quality assurance and quality control checks/procedures will be applied to all data collected by ANRA and analyzed by the ANRA laboratory, Ana-Lab, LCRA ELS, and/or Pace (NOLA).

 Data to be incorporated into the ANRA CRP Database is subject to varying levels of review.
 The QA/QC checks evaluate each data set as a whole, and the validity of individual data points.
 An initial review is performed by the ANRA analyst that performed the analysis, who is also responsible for entering the data they generate into the lab's LIMS.
-The ANRA Laboratory Manager then reviews the laboratory raw data and compares it to the results that were entered into the LIMS.
-The ANRA Laboratory Manager also reviews the laboratory analysis reports before they are submitted to the ANRA Quality Manager for review.
+The ANRA Laboratory Services Director then reviews the laboratory raw data and compares it to the results that were entered into the LIMS.
+The ANRA Laboratory Services Director also reviews the laboratory analysis reports.

-Before CRP data is entered into the ANRA CRP database, it is evaluated by the ANRA Laboratory Manager and Quality Manager for any problems that might impose a limitation on the use of the data; this includes all data analysis performed by Ana-Lab and LCRA ELS.
+Before CRP data is entered into the ANRA CRP database, it is evaluated by the ANRA Laboratory Services Director for any problems that might impose a limitation on the use of the data; this includes all data analysis performed by Ana-Lab, LCRA ELS, and Pace (NOLA).
 The following information is considered:

 - a.
 Acceptable QA/QC procedures - b.
 Intended use of the data - c.
 Sample size - d.
 Sample collection and preservation methods - e.
 Field collection and laboratory analytical procedures - f.
-General documentation (ex: calibration logs, field sheets, COC's)
+General documentation (ex: calibration logs, field sheets, COCs)